matteosandrin/diffusion-garden/README.md

 # https://diffusion.garden

-A block-based AI creativity canvas for rapid creative exploration.
+A block-based AI canvas for rapid creative exploration.
 Compose ideas as networks of text and image blocks, connect them into directed acyclic graphs (DAGs), and use AI tools to branch, remix, and evolve those ideas.